AssangeDAO/AssangeDAO.github.io/README.md

-# FreeAssangeDAO-Website
+# AssangeDAO-Website
-Website for FreeAssangeDAO.
+Website for AssangeDAO.